lprekon/lprekon.github.io/content/simd_benchmarking/index.md

 draft = false
 title = 'Benchmarking Different Vectorization Strategies in Rust'
 +++
-#

 {{< toc >}}

-The first part of this blog post gives a brief overview of what SIMD operations and vectorization is and why you should care.
-After that I go over the different ways to get SIMD operations in to your Rust code, before finally diving into my different attempts to vectorize B-Spline calculations.
+In this post, we'll go over what Single Instruction Multiple Data (SIMD) operations are and why you should care.
+We'll go over different ways to get SIMD operations included in your code, and we'll implement and benchmark those different methods to see how they work in practice.
+For our case study, we'll be calculating B-Splines.
+We'll briefly go over the math behind B-Splines, show a straightforward reference implementation, and then dive into how to optimize that implementation with SIMD operations.
+We'll measure how fast each method is, troubleshoot issues, and show how expected speed-ups can fail to materialize.

+While this walkthrough uses Rust, the majority of what we discuss generalizes to other languages.
 If you’re familiar with writing SIMD Rust code and are just interested in seeing this particular example, skip to [Evaluating a B-Spline with Rust](#evaluating-a-b-spline-with-rust).

-If you’re not familiar with SIMD and want a more thorough introduction, I’ll direct you to McYoung’s delightful explainer (about a 55 minute read) at https://mcyoung.xyz/2023/11/27/simd-base64/
+This post is primarily a case-study.
+If you'd like to read about designing SIMD algorithms from scratch, I’ll direct you to McYoung’s delightful explainer at https://mcyoung.xyz/2023/11/27/simd-base64/

+All work shown was conducted on an AWS [C7i](https://aws.amazon.com/ec2/instance-types/c7i/) EC2 instance running an [Intel 4th Gen Xeon processor](https://en.wikipedia.org/wiki/Sapphire_Rapids)

+All graphics were generated using matplotlib in a Jupyter notebook, which can be downloaded <a href="/notebooks/simd_blogpost_graphics.ipynb" download> here</a>

-# What is Vectorization?
+## What is Vectorization?
 An Intro to SIMD

 Think of your CPU like a motorcycle.
 Fast, efficient, adaptable; good at weaving between alley-ways and through traffic.
 If you were going on a scavenger hunt all around a city, it’s exactly the tool you would want.
-But if you’re carrying packages from Houston to Austin, a motorcycle ain’t the best tool.
+But if you’re carrying packages from Houston to Austin, a motorcycle isn't the best tool.
 Sure, it’s fast, but even going felony-speeds that’s a 4 hour round-trip.
-Delivery half-dozen-packages would take a full 24 hours.
+Delivering half-dozen-packages would take a full 24 hours.

 If you already know all the packages are coming from one place and going to another, you’re not going to use a motorcycle to deliver them, you're going to use a truck.
 Sure, it takes a little longer to make the trip, but when it can deliver hundreds of packages at once, as opposed to the single package at a time the motorcycle can manage, you're ultimately saving time.
 Of course if we’re running from point-to-point around town, the truck might not be the best choice.